-Stay Out of Game: Your tent may not be in the gameplay area.
+Modern Tents: Modern looking tents may not be in the gameplay area.
+Period appropriate tents may be setup in in-game camping areas.
 If you aren’t sure where you can set up, ask us.
 We are here to help.

 Lock Things Up: Do not keep valuables in your tent.
 Instead, lock them in your vehicle or a large footlocker.
 Myth is not responsible for lost or stolen items.

 Electricity: You may be able to run a 50′ – 100′ extension cord from the tavern building to your tent.
 This option is not guaranteed.
 Do not use electric heaters in your tent.

 Here is a tent-camping checklist with things to remember: